SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 - How to configure your Hydra account to make conda available when you log on (optional)
 - How to share your installations with others on Hydra and elsewhere

+## Log in to Hydra

+If you need a reminder about how to log into Hydra and how to change your password, check out our Intro to Hydra tutorial: https://github.com/SmithsonianWorkshops/Hydra-introduction/blob/master/hydra_intro.md

 ## Accessing conda on Hydra

 We'll be using `conda` that is pre-installed on Hydra and accessible via the module `tools/conda`.